 Getting to Iwama-dera Temple

-From Ishiyama Station there is a free shuttle bus to Iwama-dera, but this bus is available only 17th of every month.
-Also, be careful that the shuttle bus leaves a bit away from the station.
+After getting off at Ishiyama Station, you can take a free shuttle bus to Iwama-dera, but this bus is available only 17th of every month.
+Also, be careful that the final shuttle bus leaves 11:20 from Ishiyama Station.

 If you want to go to Iwama-dera on a day other than 17th of every month, take a bus 52, 53, 54, or 55 from Ishiyama Station and get off at the Chusenjo Bus Stop.
 From there, it’s a 45-minute to the temple.